zenml-io/zenml/README.md

 code, ZenML enables developers across your organization to collaborate more effectively as they develop to production.

-- 🧑‍💼 ZenML gives data scientists the freedom to fully focus on modeling and experimentation while writing code that is production-ready from the get-go.
+-💼ZenML gives data scientists the freedom to fully focus on modeling and experimentation while writing code that is production-ready from the get-go.

 - 👨‍💻 ZenML empowers ML engineers to take ownership of the entire ML lifecycle